Leapcode-Open/landingpage/README.md

 **To get started with contributing to this project & read the complete documentation, signup on https://leapcode.io**

+If you are here as part of your first PR project, please ignore the below steps.

+If you are here to contribute to the leapcode landing page, here is how to setup your local.

 1.  **Start developing.**

     Navigate into landingpage directory and start it up.